The Future Of Meat (Cultured Technology)

 Stem cells are the building blocks of essentially everything from muscles to organs.
 Muscle tissue is harvested from the live animal in what is said to be a harmless, painless procedure.
 The tissue comprises muscle and fat cells, which the scientists separate.
 The trillions of newly grown muscle cells naturally merge to form tubes.
 Tiny muscle fibers have been placed in a ring of gel that acts a bit like scaffolding for the developing tissue.

 The newly grown muscle cells naturally merge to form tiny Myo tubes placed in a ring.
-The muscle cell’s tendency to contract frequently causes them to grow into a small strand of muscle tissue.
+The muscle cell’s tendency to contract frequently causes them to grow into small strands of muscle tissue.
 The muscle tissue tubes are then layered together to form a hamburger shape.
-One muscle cell can turn into one trillion muscle tissue strands, a lot of burgers.
+One muscle cell can become one trillion muscle tissue strands, many burgers.

 Cons

-They’re the number of problems currently with in vitro meat.
+They’re several problems currently with in vitro meat.

 • Firstly the cost is about nine times more expensive at the moment.